 Reviewing Benchmark Data

-When it comes to reviewing Writing Benchmark data as an administrator, you can drill down results by:
+When it comes to reviewing Writing Benchmark data as an administrator, you can drill down into results by:

 - School